omidfarhang/omid.dev/content/posts/2024/2024-06-15-mastering-concurrency-in-rust.en.md

 In this example, we create a simple HTTP server that responds with "Hello, World!" to every request.
 The `make_service_fn` and `service_fn` functions are used to create a service handler for each incoming connection.
 This setup leverages Tokio's concurrency features to handle multiple connections efficiently.

+## Further Reading

+- [Tokio Documentation](https://docs.rs/tokio/latest/tokio/)
+- [Hyper Documentation](https://docs.rs/hyper/latest/hyper/)
+- [Rust Async Book](https://rust-lang.github.io/async-book/)

 ## Conclusion

 Mastering concurrency in Rust requires a deep understanding of async/await and the Tokio runtime.
 By using advanced patterns like structured concurrency, asynchronous channels, concurrent I/O operations, and async streams, you can build high-performance, scalable applications that take full advantage of Rust's unique strengths.
 Whether you're building web servers, real-time data processing systems, distributed systems, game servers, or IoT applications, Rust and Tokio provide the tools and patterns you need to succeed.

-For further reading and more advanced topics, check out the following resources:

-- [Tokio Documentation](https://docs.rs/tokio/latest/tokio/)
-- [Hyper Documentation](https://docs.rs/hyper/latest/hyper/)
-- [Rust Async Book](https://rust-lang.github.io/async-book/)

-With the right knowledge and tools, you can unlock the full potential of concurrency in Rust and build applications that are both powerful and efficient.
-Happy coding!